How to Design to a Differential Impedance Specification

 You might be wondering, is it really that important to have a single trace width that will work for both characteristic impedance and odd-mode impedance?
 There are three good reasons for this:

-- It converts the problem of designing a differential channel from one involving 2 variables to involving 1 variable: the spacing.
+- It converts the problem of designing a differential channel from one involving 2 variables to one involving 1 variable: the spacing.

 - It’s easier for fabricators to ensure controlled impedance when you’re only designing to a single trace width that works both for both differential and single-ended impedance.
 Depending on the tolerances in your design, you might be able to use one width to sit within the tolerances for both single-ended and differential specs.

-- You can un-couple the traces while routing the differential channel, even very close to the receiver, and you won’t have to worry about reflections as each end of the trace will match the input impedance for each port as seen looking into the receiver.
+- You can un-couple the traces while routing the differential channel, even very close to the receiver, and you won’t have to worry about reflections as each end of the trace will match the input impedance for each port as seen by looking into the receiver.

 Note that this is easier on thinner dielectrics, you won’t have nearly the same level of correspondence between characteristic trace width and odd-mode trace width on a thick dielectric.
 You could also opt for an alternative style like coplanar differential pairs if you want to have more leeway in working with thicker dielectrics.

-When you need to design and route with defined differential impedance, use the best set of PCB routing, layout, and simulation features in Altium Designer®.
+When you need to design and route with defined differential pair impedance, use the best set of PCB routing, layout, and simulation features in Altium Designer®.
 The integrated design rules engine and Layer Stack Manager give you everything you need to design to a specific differential pair impedance and quickly route traces in your PCB.
 When you’ve finished your design, and you want to release files to your manufacturer, the Altium 365™ platform makes it easy to collaborate and share your projects.

 We have only scratched the surface of what’s possible with Altium Designer on Altium 365.
 Start your free trial of Altium Designer + Altium 365 today.